fragcolor-xyz/shards/docs/details/shards/General/AppendTo.md

-`AppendTo` appends (i.e., adds to the end) its input to the variable it receives in its `:Collection` parameter.
+`AppendTo` appends (i.e., adds to the end) its input to the variable it receives in its `Collection` parameter.

 This shard works on string and sequence variables.